 There are a number of factors to consider when selecting investments to create a diversified investment portfolio.

 - Geography: include a variety of countries / financial markets

 - Sector: vary the business class e.g. healthcare or technology

 - Asset Class: mix shares, bonds, real estate and precious metals

 For most people, an ideal portfolio will have varying degrees of risk and return.
 Crucially though, your returns will never exceed the best performing asset, and will never be lower than the worst performing asset in your portfolio.

 Balanced portfolios help limit the ‘worst-case scenario’, so you don't end up losing everything if a particular region, sector, or asset suffers significant losses.

-There’s always an element of risk when investing money, because the value of your investment can go down as well as up.
-At Plum, we're all about promoting ways to invest sensibly so that this risk can be minimised wherever possible.
-Rather than expecting you to pick specific stocks, we’ve done the hard work for you, and instead offer a range of investment ‘funds’ 👨👩👦👦
+There’s always an element of risk when investing money because the value of your investment can go down as well as up.
+But we designed the Plum investment app to make the process investing more accessible, and we're all about promoting ways to invest sensibly so that this risk can be minimised wherever possible.

-This means the risk is spread, though we pay a fee for management of the funds.
+This means the risk is spread, though we pay a fee for the management of these funds.
 However, if one company in the portfolio performs badly, it should only affect a small portion of your overall investment.

-If you'd like to learn more about investing with Plum then you can check out our website.
+Check out our website if you'd like to learn more about investing with Plum.Download Plum